From BR Bullpen

 - Height 6' 3", Weight 195 lb.

 Biographical Information

-Third baseman Miguel Sano has been one of baseball's top prospects in 2012 and 2013 but missed the next season because of injury.
-He reached the AA level in 2013.
+Third baseman Miguel Sano was one of baseball's top prospects in 2012 and 2013 but missed the next season because of injury.

 Sano was signed by Minnesota Twins scout Fred Guerrero in September 2009; the $3.15 million bonus he got was a record for a Latin American amateur position player.
 The Pittsburgh Pirates had offered $2.6 million earlier, but personality clashes between Pirates scout Rene Gayo and GM Neal Huntington and Sano's agent Rob Plummer led Sano to sign with Minnesota.

 Baseball America rated Sano as the Twins' #4 prospect entering 2010, behind Aaron Hicks, Wilson Ramos and Kyle Gibson.
 He began his pro career in the Dominican Summer League with the DSL Twins in 2010, hitting .344/.463/.547 in 20 games before being brought stateside with the GCL Twins in midseason; he hit .291/.338/.466 in 41 games following the promotion.
 Defense was a problem as he made 22 errors on the year.
 Baseball America listed him as the second-best prospect in the Gulf Coast League (behind Gary Sanchez), #3 in the Twins chain (after Gibson and Hicks) and as #60 in all of baseball.